-- leader to discuss the nature of the inappropriate behaviour and a target or improvement agreed.
+- iv) The nature of the pupils' inappropriate behaviour is discussed and a target or improvement agreed.
 This target is related to the Grove expectations.
 In the majority of cases the target card system is agreed with the consent of the parent.
 A meeting is held with parents to agree the target.
-If a parent does not agree school can still use this supportive measure. - iv) If a child is being supported by a school target card, they will not be invited to attend off site educational visits, residential visits or attend after school clubs until their behaviour has improved, they are meeting the Grove expectations and the support of the target card is no longer deemed necessary. - v) To fully support the child making progress against their targets parents are invited to attend a weekly meeting with the class teacher.
+If a parent does not agree school can still use this supportive measure.
+The target a child is working towards should be easy for the pupil to understand, based on one behaviour you and the child wish to improve/reduce, be measurable. - v) If a child is being supported by a school target card, they will not be invited to attend off site educational visits, residential visits or attend after school clubs until their behaviour has improved, they are meeting the Grove expectations and the support of the target card is no longer deemed necessary. - vi) To fully support the child making progress against their target's parents are invited to attend a weekly meeting with the class teacher.
 Progress against the target is discussed and a comment added to the card by the teacher and parent.
+The target card is signed and dated.
+The number of times a target is met is recorded in numerical form as is the number of targets not met.
+Eg 4/25 target not met, 21/25 target met.
+In EYFS and KS 1 a smiley face is used to denote target met, a sad face means the target was not met.
+In KS 2 the two terms 'target met' and ' target not met are recorded.
+If a target is not met the teacher records a number in the box.
+On the back of a target card there is a form to log and record the date/time/lesson/ what was the behaviour/ what the consequence was.
+At a target card review meeting these are shared with parents and discussed.

-The target card is signed and dated. - vi) The yellow (first)target card will be monitored by the class teacher for a minimum period of two weeks.
-If there is no significant improvement the targets will be discussed and reviewed and the pupil will be supported by a green target card (second).
+vii) The target cards will be monitored by the class teacher for a minimum period of two weeks.
+If there is no significant improvement the targets will be discussed and reviewed and the pupil will be supported by a green target card.
 This is monitored by the year group leader for two weeks.
 If, at the end of the two week period, there is no significant improvement the Assistant Head teacher will agree the targets with the pupil, parent and class teacher and will monitor for a period of two weeks.
-This is a purple target card (third).
+This is a purple target card.
+A pupil will need to improve their behaviour over a period of time.
+If a child is on a green target card, week 2 and progress has been observed against the target then they will move to a green card, week 1, then a yellow card week 2.
+Being supported by a target card means a child is able to talk about their behaviour at the end of each lesson, take ownership of their behaviour, set targets for improvement.
+Consequences are clear and immediate.